-How Additive Manufacturing Adoption Brings Business Gains
+How Additive Manufacturing Opportunities Lead to Business Gains

 Analysis from Jabil's 2021 3D Printing Technology Trends survey revealed that additive manufacturing is already enabling unique and better ways for manufacturers to serve their markets.
 In the last few years, highly regulated industries with precise and rigid standards for safety and quality, such as healthcare, aerospace, defense and automotive, have positioned themselves enthusiastically among those championing the strategic benefits of additive manufacturing.

 Embracing digital technologies will help manufacturing companies across industries participate in market transformations and not be disrupted by them.
 This transition is driven both by value metrics and the growing momentum toward a digital approach to manufacturing.
-As organizations open themselves to additive manufacturing, they can become more agile, collaborative and streamlined.
+As organizations open themselves to additive manufacturing processes, they can become more agile, collaborative and streamlined.

 Moving from Prototype to Production